Thunderstorms with pea-sized hail to hit Georgia Sunday

 When indoor shelter isn't available:

-If you find yourself outdoors without access to indoor shelter during a thunderstorm, take these steps to maximize your safety:
+If you find yourself outdoors with no access to indoor shelter during a thunderstorm, take these steps to maximize your safety:

-• Avoid open fields, hilltops, or ridge crests, as they expose you to greater lightning risk.
+• Avoid open fields, hilltops, or ridge crests, which expose you to greater lightning risk.

 • Steer clear of tall, isolated trees and other prominent objects.
-In wooded areas, stay close to lower stands of trees.
+In forested areas, stay close to lower stands of trees.

-• If you're with a group, ensure individuals are spread out to prevent lightning current from transferring between people.
+• If you're in a group, ensure that individuals are spaced out to prevent lightning current from transferring between people.

 • Camping in an open setting during a thunderstorm is strongly discouraged.
-If you have no alternative, set up camp in a valley, ravine, or other low-lying areas.
-It's crucial to note that a tent provides no protection against lightning.
+If no alternative exists, set up camp in a valley, ravine, or other low-lying areas.
+Remember that a tent offers no protection against lightning.

 • Do not approach water bodies, wet objects, or metal items.
 While water and metal don't attract lightning, they conduct electricity effectively and can pose significant risks.

-In summary, when facing the threat of lightning, preparedness and vigilance are your best allies.
-By following these guidelines, you can significantly reduce the likelihood of lightning-related incidents and prioritize your safety.
+In summary, when facing the threat of lightning, vigilance and preparedness are your best allies.
+By following these guidelines, you can significantly reduce the chances of lightning-related accidents and prioritize your safety.

 Avoid parking or walking in close proximity to culverts or drainage ditches, as the swiftly moving water during heavy rain can potentially carry you away.